 - 02:14 What is your view on using an Immigration attorney to help prepare your E-3 visa application?

 - 05:00 Travel to and from Mexico, COVID-19 and personal safety in Mexico City.

 - 07:22 Visa turnaround time and what to do while awaiting your visa?

 The charts below show total number of E-3 visas issues Globally, as well as which U.S. Consulates are issuing visas.
 Very importantly, travel is now a major factor in obtaining a visa.
 Flights, as we know, have been severely limited to Australia, and the expense may be prohibitive.
 Choosing which Consulate to apply for your E-3 visa is no longer just a factor of securing an appointment, but travel and quarantine considerations need to be factored into your decision process.

-August E-3, E-3D and E-3R Consular Approvals
+September 2020 E-3, E-3D and E-3R Consular Approvals

 About The Australian Community